oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 annotated with the term [`Core.DataModificationException`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#DataModificationException) and SHOULD specify a `responseCode` of `424` ([Failed Dependency](#ResponseCode424FailedDependency)).

+### <a name="ReplaceaCollectionofEntities" href="#ReplaceaCollectionofEntities">11.4.13 Replace a Collection of Entities</a>
-Alternatively, the verb `PUT` can be used, in which case the request body MUST be the representation of a collection of entities.
+Collections of entities can be replaced by submitting a `PUT` request to the resource path of the collection.
+The body of the request MUST be the representation of the complete collection of replacement entities.
 In this case all entities provided in the request are applied as [upserts](#UpsertanEntity), and any entities not provided in the request are deleted.
+For each entity being updated, clients MAY specify an [ETag](#UseofETagsforAvoidingUpdateConflicts) value obtained from a previous request.
+If an ETag is provided that does not match the ETag value of the entity being updated, or if an ETag is provided for an entity that does not currently exist, then services that support ETags MUST NOT apply the change and instead report a `412 Precondition Failed` error according to the appropriate [`continue-on-error`](#ErrorHandlingwhenReplacingaCollectionofEntities) behavior.
+The special ETag value `*` can be used to match any existing entity but fail if the entity does not already exist.

+#### <a name="ErrorHandlingwhenReplacingaCollectionofEntities" href="#ErrorHandlingwhenReplacingaCollectionofEntities">11.4.13.1 Error Handling when Replacing a Collection of Entities</a>
-In this case, if the `continue-on-error` preference has been specified, and the request returns a success response code, then a response MUST be returned regardless of the [`return`](#Preferencereturnrepresentationandreturnminimal) preference, and MUST contain the full membership and values of the collection as it exists in the service.
+If the `continue-on-error` preference has been applied and any errors occur in processing the changes, then a response MUST be returned regardless of the
+[`return`](#Preferencereturnrepresentationandreturnminimal) preference, and MUST contain the full membership and values of the collection as it exists in the service.

-If the `continue-on-error` preference has not been specified, and the service is unable to apply all of the changes in the request, then it MUST return an error response and MUST NOT apply any of the changes specified in the request payload.
+If the `continue-on-error` preference has not been applied, and the service is unable to apply all of the changes in the request, then it MUST return an error response and MUST NOT apply any of the changes specified in the request payload.

-### <a name="UpdateMembersofaCollection" href="#UpdateMembersofaCollection">11.4.13 Update Members of a Collection</a>
+### <a name="UpdateMembersofaCollection" href="#UpdateMembersofaCollection">11.4.14 Update Members of a Collection</a>

 Members of a collection can be updated by submitting a `PATCH` request to the URL constructed by appending `/$each` to the resource path of the